You’ve probably gotten sick of motivational speakers and success coaches constantly saying things like:

 When they fail over and over, they see failure as a stable trait, not a temporary state.
 This is at the root of why failure is so hard.

 Well, because others do it too!

-When you see someone fail, you’re likely to judge think they’re a failure.
+When you see someone fail, you’re likely to judge them and think they’re a failure.
 You may even judge them, but you don’t want to be judged when you fail.
 This ridiculous and hypocritical aspect of human nature goes back to how we’re social species.